Applicant Outreach Toolkit

 What are the objectives of your outreach process?

 This step involves thinking about the objectives of your process and what you hope to achieve.
 We also suggest that you keep the Guiding Principles for Conducting Outreach in mind as you develop your objectives and build out your strategy.
 You outreach objectives could relate to a range of potential outcomes including, but not limited to:

 - Increase the community capacity to understand the development proposal and your project details.

 - Build stronger relationships with the community and interested parties.

 - Understand community perspectives and make decisions about your development project that are informed by and consider community needs.

 - Reduce conflicts and eliminate surprises by identifying potential risks or concerns earlier.

-Understanding your stakeholders, their interests and level of influence is an important step in planning your outreach process.
-Consider mapping which stakeholders are affected by your project and who should be involved.
-Not all stakeholders will share the same concerns or priorities, so it is important to identify your stakeholders and analyze their influence and impact–this will help prioritize who you reach out to and when.
+Understanding your interested parties, their interests and level of influence is an important step in planning your outreach process.
+Consider mapping which interested parties are affected by your project and who should be involved.
+Not all interested parties will share the same concerns or priorities, so it is important to identify your interested parties and analyze their influence and impact–this will help prioritize who you reach out to and when.

-The City has created a guide to help you start thinking about your stakeholders and gather a better understanding of their interests.
+The City has created a guide to help you start thinking about interested parties and gather a better understanding of their interests.